interstar/MTC-CLJ/README.md

 So `+MTC` is my tag for items related to developing or distributing MTC. `@email` is my tag for any item that involves writing an email.

 MTC has no special commands to handle these tags.
+And you can use any conveention that you like.

-If you want to pull them to the front, simply write an appropriate pattern and use with the "pull" command `+`.
+If you want to pull tags to the front of the queue, simply write an appropriate pattern and use with the "pull" command `+`.

 Note that PATTERN is a standard regex.
 Which is powerful.
 But gives rise to one "quirk" (or bug).
 The `+` is a special character in regex and so must be escaped when you want to quote it literally.